poppy-project/poppy-docs/en/getting-started/README.md

 ## The Poppy creatures

-Poppy creatures are open-source robots, available for download and modification ([Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/) for the hardware and [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html) for software).
+Poppy creatures are open-source robots, available for download and modification ([Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/) for the hardware and [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html) for the software).
 They were designed with the same principles in mind.

 All Poppy creatures:

 - are made from pieces of printable 3D and Dynamixel motors,
 - use an embedded board for control (a Raspberry Pi 2 or Odroid for older versions),
 - are based on a Python library, [pypot](../software-libraries/pypot.md), allowing to control Dynamixel servomotors in an easy way,
-- have a simulated version available (based on V-REP),
+- have a simulated version available (based on [V-REP](http://www.coppeliarobotics.com)),
 - can be controlled using a visual programming language ([Snap!](http://snap.berkeley.edu) a variation of Scratch) and a textual language [Python](https://www.python.org).
-They are also programmable through a REST API, which enables the control with other programming language (connection for Matlab and Processing already exists) - see Chapter #TODO for details,
+They are also programmable through a REST API, which enables the control with other programming language,
 - come with associated documentation, tutorials, examples, pedagogical activities.

-They can be used as it is, or hacked to explore the shape of novel legs, arms, hands...
+They can be used as it is, or hacked to explore new shapes, add sensors, etc...

-You can buy a full Poppy Creature robot from our [official retailer](http://www.generationrobots.com/en/279-poppy-opensource-robotics-platform).
+To get your own Poppy robot, you can either:

-You can also get all the parts yourself by following the bill of materials (see below).
+* Get all the parts yourself by following the bill of materials (see below).
+* Buy a full Poppy robotic kit from our [official retailer](http://www.generationrobots.com/en/279-poppy-opensource-robotics-platform).

 ### Poppy Ergo Jr